This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Key Takeaways

-- Snakes drink water using specialized grooves in their lower jaws that absorb it through capillary action, like a sponge-straw combo.
+- Snakes drink water by using grooves in their lower jaw, absorbing it with capillary action and pushing it down with jaw muscles.

 Do Snakes Drink Water?